 Entrance fee to Lotus Temple: Free.

-11.30 am – From the Lotus Temple head to UNESCO-listed Humayun’s Tomb, one of our favorite historical places in Delhi, dating back to 1565.
+Dating back to 1565, UNESCO-listed Humayun’s Tomb is one of our favorite historical places in Delhi.
 The location, not in the immediate city center, makes it one of the few quiet sites to visit, and in a hectic city like Delhi, it can be pretty soothing and I recommend you to add it to your list of places to visit in Delhi.

 Known as the first garden-tomb of the Indian subcontinent, Humayun’s Tomb shows fine Persian and Indian architectural styles and decorations symbolizing the Islamic paradise and reproducing the typical Persian garden with the water as its main element.
 Alongside the main mausoleum, the complex consists of other tombs from the same 16th century such as Nila Gumbad, Isa Khan, Bu Halima, Afsarwala, Barber’s Tomb and the area devoted to the craftsmen employed for the construction of the complex, the Arab Serai.